Convergence

 Connections to Machine Learning

 The convergence results developed in this section are not merely theoretical.
-The Law of Large Numbers justifies replacing expectations with sample averages, which is the foundation of empirical risk minimization: minimizing the training loss converges to minimizing the true expected loss as the dataset grows.
-The CLT explains why confidence intervals and hypothesis tests (from Part 10) work: test statistics are asymptotically normal regardless of the underlying distribution.
-In deep learning, the Continuous Mapping Theorem ensures that if parameter estimates converge, so do the predictions of any continuous model.
+The Law of Large Numbers justifies estimating expectations by sample averages — the operating principle behind training neural networks on finite datasets.
+(Whether the minimizer of the sample-average loss converges to the minimizer of the true expected loss is a more subtle question requiring uniform laws of large numbers, which lie outside the present scope.)
+The CLT explains why confidence intervals and hypothesis tests (from our development of statistical inference and hypothesis testing) work for large samples: under finite variance, test statistics built from sample averages are asymptotically normal, even when the underlying distribution is non-Gaussian.
+In deep learning, the Continuous Mapping Theorem ensures that if parameter estimates converge in probability, then for any fixed input the model's prediction (as a continuous function of parameters) converges in probability as well.

 We now have the tools to reason rigorously about parameter estimation and inference.
-In Part 14: Introduction to Bayesian Statistics, we adopt a fundamentally different perspective on inference - treating parameters themselves as random variables with prior distributions - where the convergence results developed here ensure that Bayesian and frequentist approaches agree in the large-sample limit.
+In our development of Bayesian statistics, we adopt a fundamentally different perspective on inference - treating parameters themselves as random variables with prior distributions - where the convergence results developed here form the foundation of the large-sample analyses that connect the two perspectives.